Anthony Sowell: 1989 attack, incarceration, and release

 In 1989, a woman who was three months pregnant attempted to leave Sowell's home.
 He bound her hands and feet with a tie and belt, then gagged her with a rag.
 She told police: "He choked me real hard because my body started tingling.
 I thought I was going to die."
-He was charged with kidnapping, rape and attempted rape.
+In 1990 he was charged with kidnapping, rape and attempted rape.
 He pled guilty to attempted rape, and served 15 years in prison.
 He was released in 2005.

 Sowell worked in a factory until 2007 when he began collecting unemployment benefits.
 Neighbors said he earned a living selling scrap metal.
 They complained to the health department of a foul smell in the neighborhood.
 He was a member of an online dating service, where he said he was a "master" looking for a submissive person to train.

 Lori Frazier, a niece of Cleveland Mayor Frank G. Jackson, began a relationship with Sowell shortly after his release from prison and resided in his home.
-She said she smelled decaying bodies and was told the smell was coming from Sowell's stepmother.
-When she moved out, she said the smell was from Ray's Sausage Shop, located next door.
-In a video interview she mentions moving out in 2007, but in a published article she is said to have been living there until 2008.
+She said she smelled decaying bodies and was told the smell was coming from Sowell's stepmother, who lived downstairs, or from Ray's Sausage Shop, located next door.
 A friend said Frazier stopped spending time at the home in 2008.